 The map below gives a rough outline of some of the structures in what is known as “St George’s Quarter”, although I am not dealing with all of them in these posts.

 Liverpool’s War Memorial was unveiled in 1930, it was designed by Lionel B. Budden, an associate professor from the university of Liverpool.
 It is was placed on the plateau below St George’s Hall and is a long low rectangular structure with two long friezes.
-I will do a more detailed post on the memorial on allatsea at a later time.
+There is a more detailed post on the memorial on allatsea/

 St George’s Hall (# 1 on the map) was somewhat of a puzzle because it was a huge building that seemingly had no visible purpose although it had quite a number of secrets in it.
 The whole area around it had a number of bronze statues, and was very impressive.
 It was probably even more impressive when it was built, but the traffic in front and size of the building really makes it look like a large tomb.
 My first goal was accomplished and it was now time to find the waterfront.
 Behind the building is a very pretty park known as St John’s Garden (# 2 on the map), and in it there is a Memorial to the Liverpool Regiment that lists men who died during the Anglo Boer War, Afghanistan and Burma.